naofireblade/homebridge-weather-plus/README.md

 - Wind speed
 - Station

-The Apple Home app just knows temperature and relative humidity at the moment.
-So use e.g. Elgato Eve app to see and use all values.
+The Apple Home app recognizes just temperature and relative humidity at the moment.
+So use e.g. Elgato Eve app to see all values.

 # Example use cases

 - Switch on a blue light in the morning when it rains and you will need an umbrella today (or white when it snows / yellow when it's sunny).
 - Start your automatic garden irrigation in the evening depending on the current weather condition and the amount of precip today.

-**Hint:** To trigger rules based on time and weather condition you will need a pluing like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
+**Hint:** To trigger rules based on time and weather condition you will need a pluging like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
 Create a dummy switch that resets after some seconds.
 Set this switch to on with a timed rule.
 Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.

 # Installation